martin-denizet/redmine_login_audit/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+*Please do not make your pull requests on the master branch.*

 ## Donations